-Reading in PDF and music video.
-Reading by Milton Meltzer.
+Background Reading (PDF) and Song.
+Reading by Milton Meltzer and Song by David Rovics.
 1974.
-Song by David Rovics.
+4 pages and 4:51 min.

 The story of the San Patricio Battalion, Irish-American soldiers who deserted the U.S. Army during the U.S.-Mexican War and fought on the side of the Mexicans.